furyou81/flutter_vision/README.md

 # flutter_camera

-To start the App, after installing Flutter, open the project with Visual Studio Code, then start an emulator (iOS or Android) or connect your physical device to your computer.
-Then in Visual Studio Code press fn
+### To start the App, after installing Flutter, open the project with Visual Studio Code, then start an emulator (iOS or Android) or connect your physical device to your computer.
+Then in Visual Studio Code press fn + control + F5

-All the code is in the /lib folder
+### All the code is in the /lib folder

 # Some pictures of the project